 Current Work

-Previously at Cortechs.ai, I helped develop FDA-cleared brain imaging tools for Alzheimer's, multiple sclerosis, and brain tumor assessment.
-I also advise companies and academic groups on healthcare AI, such as EpiFocus (seizure prediction via connectivity and chaos theory) and the Pitt HexAI Lab at the University of Pittsburgh.
+Currently focused on clinical validation frameworks for health AI — from voice-based cognitive screening to wearable sensors to ambient clinical intelligence.
+I advise companies and academic groups on healthcare AI, such as EpiFocus (seizure prediction via connectivity and chaos theory) and the Pitt HexAI Lab at the University of Pittsburgh.

 Background

 I completed my MD at Mayo Clinic, where I helped build and scale an NLP-based patient portal message triage system called Domi (previously R00T) with optimizations for message routing in conjunction with COVID-19 emergency response teams.
-As an extension of The Care Collaboratory, I co-founded Positive Change Medical Students which participated in healthcare design challenges with UC Berkeley's Innovation Group, including redesigning workflows and environments for long-stay hospital patients and addressing pandemic response through the Twindemic Design Challenge.
-As a dual degree, I earned an MS in Biomimicry at Arizona State University.
-As a research fellow at the NIH, I studied NK cell protein receptor modeling under Sumati Rajagopalan and Eric O. Long.
-For undergraduate training, I studied biochemistry & genetic bioinformatics at University of Illinois at Urbana-Champaign, focusing on tRNA and mycobacteria under the mentorship of Susan Martinis.
-I had the privilege to work under Ronnie Berntsson and Pål Stenmark as part of an exchange program with Stockholm University to study structural biology and crystallography for evaluating nucleotide-based cancer drug targets.
+As an extension of The Care Collaboratory, I co-founded Positive Change Medical Students, which participated in healthcare design challenges with UC Berkeley's Innovation Group, including redesigning workflows and environments for long-stay hospital patients and addressing pandemic response through the Twindemic Design Challenge.
+As part of a dual degree, I earned an MS in Biomimicry at Arizona State University.
+Earlier research training includes immunology at the NIH under Sumati Rajagopalan and Eric O. Long, structural biology at Stockholm University with Ronnie Berntsson and Pål Stenmark, and biochemistry at the University of Illinois at Urbana-Champaign under Susan Martinis.

 Born and raised in Chicagoland area